Enfuu/Amadeus/README.md

 - "Whats your name?"
 - "Who made you?"
 - "How Are You?"
+- "What is the time?"
+- "What is the date?"
 - "Whats your birthday?"
 - "**Who is | Tell me about | Whose** < Name >?"
 - "**What is | Tell me about** < Thing >?"